What you'll need Resident Hand Book

 Authorized Entry: ICC Residential Building

-persons except those listed below are authorized to enter.
-If
+except those listed below are authorized to enter.
+If you

-you believe someone has entered the building without
+believe someone has entered the building without authorization,

-authorization, notify the Church Office (if open) or the
+notify the Church Office (if open), CLC staff, or the Bellingham

 Persons allowed are: